About this article

 4. The proposal

-Sometimes very short, sometimes much more complex, this is the stage where you build the commercial proposal, and negotiate if necessary with the buyer.
+Sometimes very short, sometimes much more complex, this is the stage where you build the sales proposal, and negotiate if necessary with the buyer.

 5. Closing